MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

 # 3D print partner onboarding guide

-Joining the Microsoft 3D Print ecosystem allows for any 3D Printer to offer a great Plug-and-Play experience on Windows 10.
-This strategy removes the hassle encountered by user to find and manually install their drivers.
-Additionally, Windows Update will ensure that the users are always using the latest driver for their device and are getting the best experience available.
+Joining the Microsoft 3D print ecosystem enables 3D printer manufacturers to offer a great Plug-and-Play experience on Windows 10.
+This strategy removes the potential for problems encountered by users when locating and manually installing drivers.
+Additionally, Windows Update ensures that the users are always using the latest driver for their device and are getting the best experience available.

 ## 3D print driver overview

-A Plug-and-Play 3D Printer on Windows 10 is implemented through a pair of drivers published on Windows Update:
+A Plug-and-Play 3D printer on Windows 10 is implemented through a pair of drivers published on Windows Update:

 **Upper driver (Render filter)**

--   Implements the *slicer*: it takes 3MF (www.3mf.io) as input and produces G-Code or other similar machine level data
+-   Implements the **slicer**: The driver takes [3MF](http://www.3mf.io) as input and produces G-Code or other similar machine level data

--   Creates the Print Queue: this makes the device show up under **Devices and Printers** and in the **3D Print Dialog** for compatible [3D Printing applications](https://developer.microsoft.com/en-us/windows/hardware/3d-software-partners).
+-   Creates the **print queue**: The device appears under **Devices and Printers** and in the **3D Print Dialog** for compatible [3D Printing applications](https://developer.microsoft.com/en-us/windows/hardware/3d-software-partners)

 **Lower driver (USB driver)**

--   Implements wire Protocol (typically USB Serial or native USB)
+-   Implements wire protocol (typically USB Serial or native USB)

 -   Kernel mode driver creates the ENUM\\3DPRINTER device node for the upper driver